defnotkevz/zettelkasten/things to learn.md

 API Routes - do we use interfaces with API Routes?

 trpc allows us to build fully typesafe APIs without any schema or code generation.

+prisma and Supabase

+we will use prisma to seed the database supabase is run as a container -> might be for a local db